raspberrypilearning/pixel-art-unplugged/en/step_3.md

 ## Challenge: Decode a bigger picture

-Can you decode this bigger image?
+Can you decode this image?

 ![a blank grid with the coordinates to decode](images/decode-grid-2.jpg)